 Parents may have difficulty acknowledging hurts and a lack of connection in their family of origin because it can be deeply painful.

 But often, beneath these seemingly superficial problems, there is an intense sense of grief and loss.
-This is due to the unmet longing for deep, loving connection.
+This is due to the unmet longing for a deep, loving connection.
 That connection may have been weak, unpredictable, or even absent with their childhood caregivers.
 Now it’s hard to create that deep and loving connection with their kids.

 What unresolved childhood wounds look like